hujhax/austin-improv-wiki/Shows/Live TV Tuesdays -  Buffy.md

 ***Live TV Tuesdays: Buffy*** refers to the [[Shows/Live TV Tuesdays|Live TV Tuesdays]] presentation of the [[Wikipedia - Buffy the Vampire Slayer|*Buffy the Vampire Slayer*]] episode [[Wikipedia - The Prom (Buffy the Vampire Slayer)|"The Prom"]].

 ## History
-This was the last [[Shows/Live TV Tuesdays|Live TV Tuesdays]] whose run happened entirely at [[The Highball]].
+This was the last [[Shows/Live TV Tuesdays|Live TV Tuesdays]] whose run happened entirely at [[Theatres/The Highball|The Highball]].

-It also had a "preview performance" on 10/11/11 that was the very first show to take place at the newly-constructed [[Institution Theater]].
+It also had a "preview performance" on 10/11/11 that was the very first show to take place at the newly-constructed [[Theatres/Institution Theater|Institution Theater]].

 This was the only TV Tuesdays production to include *improvised* commercials, instead of period commercials projected on-screen.